 It’s easy to save 20 gallons a day!

 The savings don’t have to stop there.
-You could receive a rebate by making upgrades to your irrigation systems or landscaping with water-efficient plants.
-Visit save20gallons.org or call 800-548-1882 to schedule a free landscape survey prior to making any changes.
+You could receive a rebate by upgrading your irrigation system or converting your high water using landscape with climate appropriate landscape.
+Visit save20gallons.org or call the Water Conservation Hotline at (408) 630-2554 to find out if you qualify prior to making any changes.

 Water-Wise House Call Program